 This article discusses everything you need to know about news scraping, including the benefits and use cases of news scraping as well as how you can use Python to create an article scraper.

 News scraping is a subset of web scraping that mainly targets public online media websites.
 It refers to automatically extracting news updates and releases from news articles and websites.
 It also relates to extracting public news data from the news results tab on SERPs or dedicated news aggregator platforms.

-On the other hand, web scraping or web data extraction is the automatic retrieval of data from any website.
+On the other hand, web scraping or web data extraction is the automatic retrieval of data from any website using a tool like a web scraper.

 From a business point of view, news websites contain plenty of crucial public data, from reviews about newly released products to coverage of a company’s financial results and other vital announcements.
 These websites also cover several topics and industries, including technology, finance, fashion, science, health, politics, and more.